Environment & Natural Resources

 We're working together to help protect California’s natural resources, including wildlife, forests, rangelands, air and water, for all to enjoy.

-California's 4 million acres of rangeland is an important natural resource, providing wildlife habitat, scenic open space and an economic base for many rural communities.
-California rangelands have been threatened by invasive species, wildfire, concerns over water quality impacts and conversions of the land to other ag uses or development.
-UC ANR’s programs provide research and extension activities that help Californians reduce impacts on the state’s natural resources.
+California has 57 million acres of rangeland.
+While the predominant use of California’s rangeland is grazing for livestock, rangelands also provide numerous ecosystem services beyond food production, including water and nutrient cycling, carbon storage, and wildlife and pollinator habitat.
+California’s rangelands are a biological hotspot providing habitat for hundreds of plant and animal species found nowhere else in the world.
+California rangelands have been threatened by invasive species, wildfire, concerns over water quality impacts and conversions of the land to other agricultural uses or development.
+UC ANR’s programs provide research and extension activities that help Californians manage and conserve rangeland resources.

 Our experts in forest management and ecology bring significant resources to forest owners, managers, and communities so they can be good stewards of their natural resources.
 UC ANR works with stakeholders and communities to create resilience and provide the latest information on what to do before, during, and after a wildfire.